-Also, emission of CO2 from natural gas scrubbing in Central Gas Station Molve, are included in this sub-sector.
-Namely, natural gas produced in Croatian gas fields (Molve and Kalinovac) contains a large amount of CO2, more than 15 percent, and before coming to commercial pipeline has to be cleaned (scrubbed).
+Molve processing gas facilities includes plant for treatment and preparation of gas for transportation.
+Natural gas from gas condensate reservoirs "deep Podravine" except hydrocarbons contains a range of harmful substances (CO2, H2S, RSH, Hg, sedimentary water).
+In order to satisfy the quality of output and safety of the processing plants, harmful impurities is necessary to isolate and eventually disposed of without harm to the environment.
+Natural gas produced in Croatian gas fields (Molve and Kalinovac) contains a large amount of CO2, more than 15 percent, and before coming to commercial pipeline has to be cleaned (scrubbed).
 Since the maximum volume content of CO2 in commercial natural gas is 3 percent, it is necessary to clean the natural gas before transporting through pipeline to end-users.
 Because of that, the Scrubbing Units exist at largest Croatian gas field.
-The estimated CO2 emissions, by the material balance method, are presented in Table 3.3-2.